Home DTM Home DTM Expo: How to Prepare

 • separate makeup character worksheets with the colors listed for each area (i.e. base, cheeks, eye shadow, lips, hair color, etc.)

 • research or visual representation from other media (paintings, photographs, collage, etc.) that might help clarify the design idea.
+Be sure to cite or credit your research images to support other artist’s intellectual property.

 Keep renderings and makeup worksheets separate